 Your roof capacity determines the sizes of systems available for installation.
 A 6kW system could consist of twenty-four 250-Watt panels or twenty 300-Watt panels.
 The 250-Watt panel system may cost less than the 300-Watt system but require more room for installation.

 Choose a system that provides the most power output you can afford or fit on your roof.
-This allows you to maximize savings and quickly make back your initial investment.
+This allows you to maximize savings and quickly make back your renewable energy initial investment.
 Shop around and get multiple quotes to increase your opportunities to find better prices.

 Also Read: Types of Electric Meter